tanmaypatil-21/DEV-OPS/AWS/VPC Peering In 2 Different Region/readme.md

 5. Internet & NAT Gateways – Enable internet access for public/private subnets.

 6. VPC Peering – Connect VPCs privately across regions or accounts.

+## 3. Benefits
+1. Logical network isolation

+2. Enhanced security with multiple layers of control

+3. Scalable and flexible network design

+3. Integration with other AWS services

+## 4. Components of a VPC
+1. VPC – The main network container.

+2. Subnets – Logical partitions of the VPC network.

+3. Route Tables – Define where network traffic is directed.

+4. Internet Gateway (IGW) – Allows communication between instances in your VPC and the internet.

+5. NAT Gateway – Enables private subnets to access the internet securely.

+6. Security Groups – Instance-level firewalls.

+7. Network ACLs (NACLs) – Subnet-level firewalls.

+8. Endpoints – Private connections to AWS services.